uAtomicBoolean/discord-plugins-bot/README.md

 # discord-plugins-bot
-This discord bot is only the base offered to developd a bot using a plugin model.
+This is a template that can be used to develop a discord bot base on a plugin system.
-Each functionnality of the bot can be added to it by adding a plugin in its 'plugins' folder.
+A plugin represents a functionnality with its own events handler and commands.

 You can go to the [wiki](../../wiki) to see a tutorial on how to use this bot.